lingtalfi/Light_Kit_Admin_Generator/personal/mydoc/pages/lkagen-configuration-example.md

         # It's an absolute path.
         # The tag {app_dir} can be used, and will be replaced with the actual "application root directory".
         target_dir: {app_dir}/config/data/{$plugin}/Light_Realist/generated

+        # the base name of the files to generate
+        # the default value is {table}.byml
+        # the available tags are:
+        # - {table}: the name of the table used to generate this list nugget
+        target_basename: {table}.byml

         # The title of the list, defaults to:
         # - {Label} list